What is hs-CRP?

 How can I better understand my hsCRP levels?

-TheĀ American Heart AssociationĀ identified thatĀ males, older adults, and certain ethnicities among other lifestyle factors are at risk of having higher hs-CRP levels.Ā
+The American Heart Association identified that males, older adults, and certain ethnicities among other lifestyle factors are at risk of having higher hs-CRP levels [2]

 To better interpret your results, the following values can be used to gauge the risk of cardiovascular disease.
 It is important to note that since hs-CRP is a general marker of inflammation, even a simple illness such as the common cold can increase your levels above 10 mg/L, so it is important to consult with your physician if you are concerned with your levels.